The Voice of God

 The enemy cannot work like this in believers, but instead must supplant and usurp and replace us, enlarging himself and weakening, diminishing and de-activating us, pushing us to the sidelines.
 External impressions that he offers us from the spiritual realm, which he wants us to accept as from God, are one of his primary means to deceive and destroy us: this is how the enemy attempts to live vicariously through us.

+Listen, friend.
 If and when God decides to speak directly to us from the outside, apart from our own wills such that we are essentially passive in the experience -- which is generally quite rare -- we will indeed know that it is God, and any thought of a "test" will be out of the question.
+Only God is able to cause us to know that it is Him when He speaks.
 When God told Abraham to offer up his only son Isaac as a burnt offering (Gen 22), Abraham did not test this word to see if it was from God: in fact, he could not test it.
 Abraham simply obeyed, knowing without hesitation or qualification that God had spoken and what God wanted.
 If you aren't that sure about your experience, then ignore it and be on your way.

 Develop the regular spiritual discipline of immediately dismissing every single thought or impression which seems to come to you rather than from you.
 If you become aware that you might not be the source of a thought or impression, if it is something that you did not intend with your own will, if it did not spring naturally from within you, and if you are also able to think that the source might not be God, if you are able to even ask the question, "Who are you?" -- then don't evaluate the input… ignore it.
 Filter out everything you can which does not originate within you yourself.

-It is foolish then, understanding how God works in believers, as well as how the enemy does, to try to hear from God, to quiet our minds and spirits, to empty them in oder to hear God speak.
+It is foolish then, understanding how God works in believers, as well as how the enemy does, to try to hear from God, to quiet our minds and spirits, to empty them in order to hear God speak.
 The very concept is completely foreign to the Bible, and it is extremely dangerous.
 When your mind is left deliberately passive and receptive to input from the spiritual realm you invite the enemy in like a flood… whose chief aim in every believer is to imitate God in order to steal, kill and destroy.
+Little is more foolish, ignorant, or harmful to our spiritual lives.

-Walk in wisdom.
-Be content with the revelation that God has already provided, and with the way that He has chosen to reveal Himself.
-If you really do need direct, special, supernatural revelation then God will certainly provide it at the right time and very clearly.
-Meanwhile, avail yourself of the means that God has already provided for you to discern His will.
-Spend a LOT of time in the Bible, memorizing it, meditating on it, obeying it, asking Him to teach you and give you wisdom.
-Connect often with spiritual brothers and sisters and listen for truth and wisdom in them.
-Be humble, carefully considering any kind of criticism, and repent promptly when in error.
+As a general rule, do not seek special rhema words from God.
+Walk in wisdom: this is the principle thing.
+(Pr 4:7a) Be content with the revelation that God has already provided, and with the way that He has chosen to reveal Himself.
+When you really do need direct, special, supernatural revelation, God will certainly provide it, you will not need to ask Him to do so, and He will speak very clearly and unmistakably.
+Meanwhile, avail yourself of the means that God has already provided for you to discern His will, to prove it.
+(Rom 12:2, Eph 5:10) Spend a LOT of time in the Bible, memorizing it, meditating on it, obeying it, asking Him to teach you and give you wisdom.
+With all of your getting ... get understanding.
+(Pr 4:7b) Connect often with spiritual brothers and sisters and listen for truth and wisdom in them.
+Ask them to challenge you, to question you, to check out what you are thinking and why.
+Root out all of your lies as if they were poison, and think of this process as a team effort.
+Note carefully problem texts that don't integrate seamlessly into your theology, beliefs that do not square up precisely with His Word.
+Replace every deception with truth as best you are able.
+Ask and you will receive, seek and you will find, knock and it will be opened unto you.
+(Matt 7:7) Be humble, carefully considering any kind of criticism, repenting promptly when in any error.
 Be quick to hear, slow to speak, slow to anger.
-Look often at the stars and revel in the beauty and power of God's creation.
+Look for clarity, look for simplicity ... and look often at the stars and revel in the beauty and power of God's creation.
 Hear them declare His glory and majesty to you.

 Look for truth where God has already placed it, and don't take ultimate comfort or find your significance in anything or anyone but God Himself.
 Rejoice over Him all the time... and you will find that the hunger for that "rhema" word of God... is finally and completely satisfied.